 Level of Service Performance Measure Year 3 - 2020/21 How Target Actual Measured The aerodrome meets the needs of users A high level of satisfaction amongst the users with the condition and maintenance of the aerodrome. >70% Achieved - 74% (2019/20 Achieved - 71.5%) Annual Aerodrome user survey

-There were no projects associated with the Aerodrome activity.
+There are no significant negative effects associated with the Aerodrome activity.

 The detailed financial summary for the Aerodrome is shown below.

 Aerodrome